How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Introduce aromatic spices to your baby.
 Cumin, nutmeg, rosemary, mint, basil, paprika, corriander, cinnamon, cardamom, mild curry, tumeric, oregano.
 Mommy Maker Teacher.

-Adding spices is a great way to introduce new flavors to your baby and prepare them for eating the same meals as the family when they are older.
+Adding spices is a great way to introduce new flavors to your baby and prepare them to eat the same meals as the family when they are older.

 DO NOT add sugar or salt to your homemade stage 1, 2, or 3 baby food.
-They are not healthy for your baby and do not provide any nutritional value.
+They are unhealthy for your baby and do not provide nutritional value.

 It is important to add spices that are aromatic and are not spicy.
 Giving your baby spicy food could lead to burning of the throat, lips, stomach, and eyes (if touched).
-This will not only be painful but lead to an unhealthy fear of food.
+This will be painful and lead to an unhealthy fear of food.

 Pro Tip: When adding aromatic spices to your DIY homemade baby food, try adding the spice to a single-ingredient puree before adding it to combinations.
 This will help you determine if it is the spice that they don’t like or the combination of ingredients.